 THESIS SUPPLIER CASE STUDY:KELLOGG COMPANY

 At Kellogg Company (NYSE: K), our vision is a good and just world where people are not just fed but fulfilled.
 We are creating better days and a place at the table for everyone through our trusted food brands.
 Our beloved brands include Pringles®, Cheez-It®, Special K®, Kellogg’s Frosted Flakes®, Pop-Tarts®, Kellogg’s Corn Flakes®, Rice Krispies®, Eggo®, Mini-Wheats®, Kashi®, RXBAR®, MorningStar Farms® and more.
-Net sales in 2020 were approximately $13.8 billion, comprised principally of snacks and convenience foods like cereal, frozen foods, and noodles.
-As part of our Kellogg’s® Better Days purpose platform, we’re helping to end hunger and are committed to creating Better Days for 3 billion people by the end of 2030.
-Visit www.KelloggCompany.com or www.OpenforBreakfast.com.
+Net sales in 2021 were nearly $14.2 billion, comprised principally of snacks as well as convenience foods like cereal, frozen foods, and noodles.
+As part of our Kellogg’s® Better Days ESG strategy, we’re addressing the interconnected issues of wellbeing, climate and food security, creating Better Days for 3 billion people by the end of 2030.
+Visit www.KelloggCompany.com.

 Commitment to Sustainability